-- Attendance is high profile within the school and is communicated weekly to children and parents/carers - Incentives are used to actively promote high or improved attendance within the school.
-Where needed, this considers pupil's individual needs - Attendance of the whole school is reviewed weekly by the attendance officer - An initial letter is sent to parents/carers explaining that their child's attendance is causing the school concern, and this will be closely monitored.
+Attendance is high profile within the school and is communicated weekly to children and parents/carers

+• Incentives are used, in consultation with the school council, to actively promote high or improved attendance within the school.
+Where needed, this considers pupil's individual needs

+- Attendance of the whole school is reviewed monthly by the attendance officer and Carolyn Standen - An initial letter is sent to parents/carers explaining that their child's attendance is causing the school concern, and this will be closely monitored.
 The attendance champion (or delegated member of staff) will ensure that all possible support has been offered.
 For some young people, poor attendance could be indicative of additional needs including anxiety typically referred to as emotionally based school avoidance (EBSA).
-Anxiety based school avoidance (ABSA) Education and Families (devon.gov.uk). - If attendance continues to decline, a 2nd letter is issued, explaining that daily calls will be made - Further decline in attendance will result in a meeting with the Head Teacher, school attendance officer and commissioned welfare officer to look at proactive strategies to improve attendance.
+Anxiety based school avoidance (ABSA) Education and Families (devon.gov.uk). - If attendance continues to decline, a 2nd letter is issued, explaining that daily calls will be made - Further decline in attendance will result in a meeting with the Headteacher, school attendance officer and commissioned welfare officer to look at proactive strategies to improve attendance.
 Future actions are outlined to parents/carers and children should this continue to decline. - The local authority is notified of any further decline for consideration of next steps, this may involve legal action.